basilbiochem/basil/_episodes/05-swissdock.md

 ---
-title: "Molecular Docking with AutoDock VINA and PyRx"
+title: "Molecular Docking with SwissDock"
 teaching: 30
 exercises: 180
 questions:
 - "How is molecular docking used to screen for small molecule binding?"
 objectives:
-- "Students will explain the file types used in PyRx."
+- "Students will explain the file types used in SwissDock."
-- "Students will use appropriate inputs and outputs for PyRx."
+- "Students will use appropriate inputs and outputs for SwissDock."
-- "Students will differentiate between good binding and poor binding in PyRx."
+- "Students will differentiate between good binding and poor binding in SwissDock."
-- "Students will modify a ligand to increase binding affinity to the target protein."
-- "Students will visualize the ligand-protein results from PyRx and identify key interactions that stabilize binding."
+- "Students will visualize the ligand-protein results from SwissDock and identify key interactions that stabilize binding."
-- "Students will compare the ligand binding pocket suggested by PyRx with the ligand binding pocket suggested by LigPlot+."

 keypoints:
 - "Noncovalent interactions stabilize the binding of ligands to macromolecules like proteins."